DanielBradford/rubic/README.md

 **Further reading and troubleshooting on <a href="https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository" target="_blank">cloning a repository from GitHub here.</a>**

 ## **Credits**
+Content :
+- Materialize was heavily utilised in this project
 - Unsplash for Images
 - QR CODE GENERATOR : https://www.the-qrcode-generator.com/